LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 Upon typing to narrow down results, if I pause typing whilst VoiceOver is running, it does announce "\[Count of] total results" and pressing the down arrow will move visual focus to the items in the suggestions list enabling me to navigate them like I would a `combobox`.
 So there is some audible information that provides a cue there are some suggestions.

 Is there enough information here for a screen reader user to understand the pattern?
-A sighted user who started typing and saw the suggestions change may find that useful, they are of course generally oblivious to the ARIA roles and properties of UI components, as they rely upon visual affordances.
+A sighted user who started typing and saw the suggestions change can indeed find that useful.
 But what about a screen reader user?
 They would typically rely on roles and properties to understand relationships and interaction patterns.
 These suggestions can also be reached with the <kbd>Tab</kbd> key too, so even if the user was unaware they could use the cursor keys, they could also find the suggestions by tabbing to them.
 The five suggestions are quite restrictive though, in that five is a small number, it is quite possible to type a few characters, tab through the two buttons into the suggestions list and discover that the characters you typed weren't quite granular enough to filter down the suggestions to exactly what you wanted.
 Because you used the <kbd>Tab</kbd> key, you can't just continue typing to further filter, you have to <kbd>Shift</kbd> & <kbd>Tab</kbd> back up into the input and maybe at this stage, our screen reader user would be wondering why they bothered attempting to use the suggestions at all?

 Perhaps Apple found this pattern to be better for screen reader users after user-testing with them, assuming they did?
 Maybe they used this pattern because they realised the same issue as we will encounter (Which is the same issue in the next examples)?
 Whatever their reason, it is an interesting approach and I am curious how screen reader users would rate this approach compared to others.